-Thereasea Clark Elder, RN First African American Public Health Nurse in Charlotte
+Thereasea Clark Elder, RN Early African American Public Health Nurse in Charlotte

 Elder was born in 1927 in Lancaster, South Carolina.
 She was raised in Charlotte and attended West Charlotte High School.
 Elder attended Johnson C. Smith University, the US Cadet Nursing Program and the Lincoln Hospital School of Nursing in Durham, North Carolina.
 She went on to study pediatrics at Howard University's Freeman Hospital in Washington, D.C.
 Her area of interests included nursing, anatomy, chemistry and child development.